 Planned Economy

-In this type of economy, a centrally planned authority plays a decisive role, no matter whether the economy is capitalist of a socialist one.
-It is the centrally planned authority who takes utmost control of all the economic activities and core decisions as well as the allocation of resources.
-In this type of economy, there are generally comprehensive strategies pertaining to the investment as well as production in all the sectors of economic activities.
-Be it agriculture, transport, communications, industrial units, educational sectors as well as public health service, central economy authorities play a prime role in.
+In this type of economy, a centrally planned authority plays a decisive role, no matter whether the economy is capitalist or socialist.
+It is the centrally planned authority that takes utmost control of all the economic activities and core decisions as well as the allocation of resources.
+In this type of economy, there are generally comprehensive strategies pertaining to investment as well as production in all the sectors of economic activities.
+Be it agriculture, transport, communications, industrial units, educational sectors as well as public health services, central economy authorities play a prime role.
 Communist, as well as socialist systems, are the prime examples of planned economies.

 Mixed Economy